 This depends entirely on which other medications you are currently using.
 A list of those which affect the efficacy of these treatments and vice versa can be found in the patient information leaflet of each product.
 Always tell your doctor if you are using other medications during consultation, so that they can advise the best possible course of treatment.

 What’s the difference between the medications?

-All of the medicines we sell for the treatment of herpes contain an antiviral agent, and perform a similar action.
+The medicines for the treatment of herpes contain an antiviral agent, and perform a similar action.
 Some may also be adept at treating different types or strains of herpes infections, including cold sores, and even herpes zoster (shingles).
 Valtrex, Famvir and Valaciclovir are available as tablets, whereas Aciclovir is also available as a cream and an orodispersible tablet.